A Little Bit of Heaven (2011 film): Reception

 On Rotten Tomatoes the film holds an approval rating of 4% based on 53 reviews, with an average rating of 2.82/10.
 The site's critics consensus reads: "A Little Bit of Heaven subjects viewers to a whole bunch of schmaltz - and strands Kate Hudson and Gael García Bernal in a fatally misguided film."
-On Metacritic the film has a weighted average score of 14 out of 100, based on 20 critics, indicating "universal dislike".
+On Metacritic the film has a weighted average score of 14 out of 100, based on 20 critics, indicating "overwhelming dislike".